genes-and-health/TRE-documentation-v3/docs/getting-started-as-a-new-user/starting-the-tre.md

 # Starting the TRE

 !!! tip "Browser choice"
-    Although the G&H TRE should work with any browsers, we recommend using Chrome or Firefox.
+    Although the G&H TRE might work with any browsers, we recommend using Chrome.

-Having selected your username@genesandhealth.qmul.ac.uk account as your profile for Chrome (or equivalent profile supporting browser), enter the G&H TRE’s URL in your Chrome browser.
+Having selected your username@genesandhealth.qmul.ac.uk account as your profile for Chrome, enter the G&H TRE’s URL in your Chrome browser.
 Your URL will start with [https://new-production.genesandhealth.qmul.ac.uk/](https://new-production.genesandhealth.qmul.ac.uk/).

 The full URL is dependent on your sandbox and can be obtained from the table below.